The Castle Hill Rebellion of 1804 was Australia’s first uprising.

 Ending in disaster, the ill-fated rebellion resulted in the death of at least 39 convicts in both ‘Australia’s Battle of Vinegar Hill’ and the ensuing martial law punishments.

 Transportation to the Australian colonies was initially reserved for convicted criminals, such as thieves and counterfeiters.
 However, in the wake of the 1789 French revolution, and fearing the influence of radical dissenters, Britain also began transporting political prisoners.

 In 1798 there was a bloody rebellion against British rule in Ireland.
-Major battles were fought, one of the most infamous being the Battle of Vinegar Hill in Country Wexford, where rebels were crushed by British forces.
+Major battles were fought, one of the most infamous being the Battle of Vinegar Hill in County Wexford, where rebels were crushed by British forces.
 Many Irish men and women were sentenced to transportation for their role in the uprising.